The universal equivariance properties of exotic aromatic B-series: Preliminaries and main results

 An exotic aromatic tree has a unique root~$r$ defined the following way.
 If~$\sigma(\Circled{0}) \in V$,~$r=\sigma(\Circled{0})$ is the root and~$\Circled{0}$ is called a ghost arrow.
 If~$\sigma(\Circled{0}) \in \Circled{A}$, the liana~$r=(\Circled{0},\sigma(\Circled{0}))\in L$ is the root and is called a ghost liana.
 We draw the ghost arrow (respectively ghost liana) on the graphical representations of exotic aromatic trees as an edge (respectively dashed edge) with one end left unattached.
 In the aromatic context, the ghost arrow is usually omitted on the graphical representation, hence the name.

-We say that two elements~$x$,~$y\in V\cup \Circled{A_0}$ are neighbours if~$\sigma(x)=y$ or~$\tau(x)=y$ or~$\tau(y)=x$.
-This defines a notion of connectedness on exotic aromatic trees.
+We define a notion of connectedness on exotic aromatic trees by saying that two nodes or arrows~$x$,~$y\in V\cup \Circled{A_0}$ are neighbours if~$\sigma(x)=y$ or~$\tau(x)=y$ or~$\tau(y)=x$.
 The connected components without the root are called aromas and a finite unordered collection of aromas is a multi-aroma.
 The connected component with the root is a connected exotic aromatic tree.
 We denote~$\Gamma_c$ the set of connected exotic aromatic trees and~$\Gamma^0$ the set of multi-aromas, also represented as equivalence classes of graphs~$(V,\Circled{A},\sigma,\tau)$ without the arrow~$\Circled{0}$.
 The aromas are gathered in~$\Gamma^0_c$.
-An exotic aromatic tree decomposes into a number of aromas and one connected exotic aromatic tree.
+An exotic aromatic tree decomposes into a finite number of aromas and one connected exotic aromatic tree.
 This notion of connectedness is a strong motivation to understand the exotic aromatic trees as graphs and not as trees as done beforehand in the literature.
 If there are no lianas and no stolons, we find the standard definition of aromas and rooted trees in the context of aromatic trees.

-We define an exotic tree as an exotic aromatic tree that reduces to a standard Butcher tree when removing all the lianas.
+We define an exotic tree (respectively a stolonic tree) as an exotic aromatic tree that reduces to a standard Butcher tree when removing all the lianas (respectively by removing all the stolons).
 Note that there is a difference between the notions of exotic trees and connected exotic aromatic trees.
 A connected exotic aromatic tree does not reduce to a tree in general when removing the lianas.

 \begin{ex*} Let the following exotic aromatic trees

 The exotic aromatic tree~$\gamma_1$ is a disconnected aromatic tree with one aroma.
 The graph~$\gamma_2$ is connected, but is not an exotic tree as removing the lianas of~$\gamma_2$ yields~$\gamma_1$, which is not a tree.
 On the other hand,~$\gamma_3$ is an exotic tree. \end{ex*}